 Today, it’s not just about having a mobile-optimized website.
-It’s about designing a clean mobile-first site, building a mobile app, and personalizing the experience.
+It’s about designing a clean mobile-first site, building a mobile app (or progressive web app), and personalizing the experience.

 This is where having a headless CMS (decoupled content management system).
 It allows you publish for multiple formats (desktop, tablet, mobile) all at once.
 As we continue to progress further into IoT, brands will utilize this across VR, smartwatches, and more.

 Here’s a quick case study of when Walmart redesigned their mobile site.

 Walmart’s target demographic is mostly moms, and they discovered that moms are one of the largest groups of tablet owners.
 But there was a big problem: Walmart’s website looked horrible on tablet.